 1. Take note of the habitat where a particular plant species likes to grow.
 Notice the other plants growing nearby, the insects living on or around the plant, what the soil/ground looks like, how much sunlight reaches the plant, and any bodies of water nearby.
 Even if the only thing you know about a plant is what it looks like, observing the habitat and surrounding environment can reveal a lot.

 2. If you know the species you are looking for, use the above observations to find the plant.
 If you haven't observed the plant in the wild, you can use written information to guide your search.
-For example: Elderberry (Sambucus nigra) prefers a mostly sunny to partly shaded environment with its feet close to water or moist soil.
+For example: Elderberry (Sambucus canadensis) prefers a mostly sunny to partly shaded environment with its feet close to water or moist soil.
 It can often be found growing near Skunk Cabbage, Joe-Pye Weed, Marsh Marigold, and Violets.
 To find Elderberry, search for streams, wetlands, or low lying areas along clearings or forest edges.

 3. Spend as much time as possible observing different plants, whether you're familiar with them or not.
 Even a commonly seen herb like Dandelion (Taraxacum officinale) can reveal new information with careful observation.
 Dandelion has many subspecies, relatives, and look-a-likes, particularly the leaves.
 By looking closely at the leaves and those of similar species, you can begin to see the subtle and more obvious differences.
 You may also notice how Dandelions possess slight differences in leaf and flower shape, even within the same species.
 Plant observation reminds us not to take anything for granted.